WebAssembly/spec/spectec/test-prose/TEST.md

 - the instruction (CALL_INDIRECT x (_IDX y)) is valid with the instruction type t_1* :: [at] -> t_2* if:
   - the table type C.TABLES[x] exists.
   - C.TABLES[x] is (at, lim, rt).
-  - the reference type rt matches the reference type (REF NULL FUNC).
+  - the reference type rt matches the reference type (REF ?(NULL) FUNC).
   - the defined type C.TYPES[y] exists.
   - The :ref:`expansion <aux-expand-deftype>` of C.TYPES[y] is the composite type (FUNC t_1* -> t_2*).